Understanding Catastrophic Forgetting In LoRA via Mean-Field Attention Dynamics: Numerical analysis

 \subsubsection{Eigenvalues of ALBERT’s Query, Key matrices.}

-In subsection \eqref{sec: Clustering due to attention }, we investigate the emergence of clusters when the attention matrix is low-rank.
-We motivate this condition by the figure \eqref{fig: histo_BERT}.
 We download the ALBERT model, compute the rank of the matrix parameters $A=Q^{T}K$, and plot this histogram.
 Notice that in ALBERT, all the attention heads share this property of being low rank. it is suggested by the following figure